loginom/loginom-help-en-omegat/data/scenario/batchlauncher.md

 `"C:\Program Files\BaseGroup\Loginom 6\Server\BatchLauncher.exe"`.

-To start the batch processing according to schedule, it is possible to use the external job scheduler, for example, Windows job scheduler.
+To launch the batch processing according to schedule, it is possible to use the external job scheduler, for example, Windows job scheduler.

 Syntax of the start string in the batch mode: